 Hair – All

 Hair is to be clean, neat and tidy at all times.

 No excessive use of hair styling agents i.e. gel, mousse, hairspray, wax and other hair products for unconventional or unnatural hairstyles is permitted.

 Hair may not hang over the eyes.

-Haircuts or styles may not be distracting in any way; no lines, patterns, multi-levels, etc. are permitted.
+Haircuts or styles may not be ostentatious or distracting in any way; no lines, patterns, multi-levels, etc. are permitted.